p4p-83/docs/docs/4 — logbooks/James' Logbook.md

 #### Interface Testing

-- Testing these on the interface, a value ~2 really does feel more natural.
+- Testing these on the interface, a value 0.2 < damping < ~8 really does feel more natural.

 ```ts
   const [targetPositionOffsets, setTargetPositionOffsets] = useState<Position[] | null>([